 Our ESPP includes a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our ESPP.
-Unless determined otherwise by the administrator prior to the enrollment date of an offering period, offering periods will be the overlapping, consecutive periods of approximately 24 months commencing on the first trading day on or after June 15 and December 15 of each year, and terminating on the first trading day on or after June 15 and December 15, approximately 24 months later, except that (i) the first offering period will commence on the first trading day on or after the effective date of the registration statement of which this prospectus forms a part, and terminate on the first trading day on or after December 15, 2023, and (ii) the second offering period will commence on the first trading day on or after June 15, 2022.
+Unless determined otherwise by the administrator prior to the enrollment date of an offering period, offering periods will be the overlapping, consecutive periods of approximately 24 months commencing on the first trading day on or after June 15 and December 15 of each year, and terminating on the first trading day on or after June 15 and December 15, approximately 24 months later, except that (i) the first offering period will commence on the first trading day on or after December 15, 2023, and (ii) the second offering period will commence on the first trading day on or after December 15, 2023, and (ii) the second offering period will commence on the first trading day on or after June 15, 2022.
 Unless determined otherwise by the administrator prior to the enrollment date of an offering period, each offering period will include four purchase periods that will be approximately six months in length, commencing on the first trading day on or after each June 15 and December 15 of each offering period, and ending on December 15 or June 15, respectively, approximately six months later.
 However, the first purchase period will commence on the first trading day of the first offering period and will end on the first trading day on or after June 15, 2022.
 The last day of each purchase period is referred to here as the exercise date.